cvat-ai/cvat/site/content/en/docs/integration/toloka.md

    ![Set up Toloka pool](/images/toloka09.jpg)

-   - **Price per job**: Specify the payment amount for completing one ощи within the project.
+   - **Price per job**: Specify the payment amount for completing one job within the project.
    - **Use project description**: Switch this toggle if you want to use the overarching project description for individual tasks.
    - **Description**: Provide details about the project.